AboutAhmed/User_Info_App/README.md

  Ensure you have Flutter installed on your machine.
 If not, you can download and install it from the official Flutter website: https://flutter.dev/docs/get-started/install

-**Steps**:
+Steps:

-1. Clone the repository: `git clone https://github.com/AboutAhmed/user_info_app.git` and `cd user_info_app`
+1. Clone the repository: `git clone https://github.com/AboutAhmed/User_Info_App`.
 2. Install dependencies: Run the following command to install the required dependencies: `flutter pub get`
 3. Run the app: Make sure you have a device connected (emulator or physical device), and run: `flutter run`
 4. Using the app: Open the app and input a user ID.
-Tap the "Fetch User Data" button to load the user details, posts, and comments.
-If the user ID is valid, it will display the user info, posts, and comments related to the user.
-If invalid, an error message will be shown.
+5. Tap the "Fetch User Data" button to load the user details, posts, and comments.
+6. If the user ID is valid, it will display the user info, posts, and comments related to the user.
+7. If invalid, an error message will be shown.